Bob Thaves: Early life

 Robert Lee Thaves was born on October 5, 1924, in Burt, Iowa, where his father, John, published local newspapers.
 His father died when he was 13.

-Thaves' desire to become a cartoonist began in his childhood.
+Thaves's desire to become a cartoonist began in his childhood.
 He had no formal training; instead, he practiced by studying and drawing the works of other cartoonists.
 He was so skilled he could identify the cartoonist of a comic strip without looking at the signature.

 He attended the University of Minnesota, where he received both a bachelor's and master's degree in psychology.
 His cartoons were published in the university humor magazine Ski-U-Mah and newspaper The Minnesota Daily.

 During World War II, Thaves served in Europe in the Army's 89th Infantry Division.

 He married his wife Katie in 1954, and moved with her to Manhattan Beach, California three years later.
 He enrolled in the Ph.D. program at the University of Southern California, but left before completing his degree due to the success of his business career.